 Ceria muttered as she helped Yvlon take off the breastplate.
 The other woman nodded.

 “More teams are coming down from the northern cities.
 Big names.
-Griffin Hunt and the Halfseekers are going to have competition if they don’t clear the dungeon soon.”
+Griffon Hunt and the Halfseekers are going to have competition if they don’t clear the dungeon soon.”

 Ceria had too many emotions and feelings about the new dungeon to put into words.
 Yvlon clearly felt the same way, because she didn’t elaborate.
 Ceria had just finished helping her take off the last of her armor when she exclaimed in annoyance.